microsoft/coyote/docs/index.md

 </script>

 Coyote helps write powerful, expressive tests for your code.
 We call these _concurrency unit tests_.
-You can declare sources of non-determinism (such as timers, failures, etc.) as part of your Coyote tests.
+You can declare sources of non-determinism (such as timeouts and failures) as part of your Coyote tests.
 The Coyote testing tool can _systematically_ explore a large number of interleavings of concurrent operations as well as non-deterministic choices so that it covers a large set of behaviors in a very short time.
 This is different from _stress testing_.
 Coyote takes control of the